 Present to students statistical tools so that they can grasp the fundamentals of the design, conduct and analysis of genetic association studies.
 The course will thoroughly discuss current methods that are being used to map genes for common complex diseases.
 Great emphasis will be placed on candidate-gene and genome-wide association studies, but linkage methods will also be treated.
-Another key feature of this course will be a detailed treatment of the major findings of the Human Genome Project and HapMap Project.
+Another key feature of this course will be a detailed treatment of the ma or findings of the Human Genome Pro ect and HapMap Pro ect.